 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Generally, foreign exchange gains and losses resulting from the settlement of foreign currency transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in currencies other than the Company's functional currency are recognized in the consolidated statements of loss and comprehensive loss.
+Generally, foreign exchange gains and losses resulting from the settlement of foreign currency transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in currencies other than the Company's functional currency are recognized in the consolidated statement of loss.

-(c) Cash and cash equivalents
+(c) Cash

-Cash and cash equivalents include cash on hand and bank balances with original maturities of three months or less from the date of acquisition, or are available upon demand.
-The Company did not have any cash equivalents as at June 30, 2013 (2012 - \$150,000).
+Cash includes cash on hand and bank balances available upon demand.
+The Company did not have any cash equivalents as at June 30, 2014 and June 30, 2013.